jediahjireh/hangman/README.md

 While this project currently only features an **_Ice-Cream Flavour Edition_**, future updates will expand the range of topics ("editions") to include a variety of themes to comprehensively provide the game with both entertainment and educational value.

+### Hangman Rules:

+- Try to guess the word by selecting letters.
+- Each incorrect guess adds a part to the stick figure.
+- You win if you guess the word before the hangman is fully drawn.
+- You lose if the hangman is fully drawn before you guess the word.

+### Game Instructions:

+- Click 'Reset' to start a new game.
+- 'Sound On' for full experience.

 ## Installation

 To run this project locally, follow these steps: